isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * how/when to compare and swap

-### <a name="Rconc-lockfree"></a>CP.100: Don't use lock-free programming unless you absolutely have to
+### <a name="Rconc-lockfree"></a>CP.100: Don’t use lock-free programming unless you absolutely have to

 ##### Reason

-It's error-prone and requires expert level knowledge of language features, machine architecture, and data structures.
+It’s error-prone and requires expert level knowledge of language features, machine architecture, and data structures.

 ##### Example, bad